priyamcoding/Github-Action-Terraform-Resources/README.md

 # Github-Action-Terraform-resources-Modules
-Creating multiple terraform resouces (s3 and ec2) using module appraoch and automating their invoaction by using Github Action Workflows.
+Creating multiple terraform resouces (s3 and ec2) using module approach and automating their invoaction by using Github Action Workflows.